-- B. Liquidity: The Convenience Series will seek to remain sufficiently liquid to accommodate redemptions by Convenience Series members with one-day liquidity, and will otherwise remain sufficiently liquid in accordance with prudent fund management. - C. Return on Investment: The Convenience Series' assets will be invested with the objective of obtaining an appropriate market rate of return in relation to the prevailing monetary environment.
-The investment objective for the Convenience Series is to meet the Fed Funds rate on a gross of fees basis.
+- B. Liquidity: The Convenience Series will seek to remain sufficiently liquid to accommodate Convenience Series members and will otherwise remain sufficiently liquid in accordance with prudent fund management. - C. Return on Investment: The Convenience Series' assets will be invested with the objective of obtaining an appropriate market rate of return in relation to the prevailing monetary environment.
 See also "Performance Standards" herein.